niramay447/habit-tracker/README.md

 # habit-tracker
 this program helps the user keep track of a certain habit using an API called pixela.
-It also keeps track of the intensity of the task
+It also keeps track of the intensity of the task using a darker shade pixel similar to github commits